Regional Weather Summary

 AWUS83 KILX 232134

 NATIONAL WEATHER SERVICE LINCOLN IL

 Overnight low temperatures, will range from the teens in northern

-Iowa, to the teens across central Kentucky.
+Iowa, to the middle 30s across central and southern Missouri.

 High temperatures on Tuesday, will range from the upper 30s across